Discover powerful homeschool communication strategies that build connection, reduce conflict, and create peaceful learning rhythms for your family.

 Moving Beyond Traditional Communication Patterns

 As homeschool parents, we’re as likely to default to traditional discipline methods like external control, consequences, rewards, and compliance as anyone else.
-It’s a parenting approach encouraged by the general culture and it’s easy to do—it’s how most of us were parented.
+It’s a parenting approach encouraged by the general culture, and it’s easy to do—it’s how most of us were parented.

 However, these methods aren’t more effective than engaging kids the same way we effectively engage each other in healthy adult relationships: asking about their feelings, assessing their underlying needs, and teaching them how to make respectful requests.
-When home education and family life are intertwined, we need homeschool communication approaches that honour the whole person, not just compliance.
+When home education and family life are intertwined, we need approaches that honour the whole person, not just compliance.

 And though that approach was my default setting for a very long time, I know now that it just doesn’t work.
 Not if we want our kids to understand their feelings, acknowledge and honour their feelings and needs, then learn how to do the same for their friends, partners, and kids one day too.